Posted in Druidry, Spirituality and Beliefs

 Path of DruidryI have mostly figured out things on my own, although I have read a lot about other religions and spiritual paths in my spare time.
 However, there is a sense of true community missing.
 I can go out onto the internet and find stories and photos about how people put their personal beliefs into practice – maybe participate in a forum or something, but the “spirituals” don’t have a designated place where it is okay to talk freely about their beliefs and ask for advice from leaders and mentors.
 I have always been drawn to Tarot and I picked up my first little pocket deck impulsively on a routine run to Barnes & Noble for more books.
 I will admit I have become a bit of a collector since then, but I absolutely love seeing different interpretations of the symbolism and imagery, as well as seeing the cards redefined or the structure being completely changed, which is when we start adding oracle decks to the mix.
 One deck that has always drawn me is The DruidCraft Tarot because it is so rich with symbolism: the guidebook explains every detail, the origin of it in Druidry, and tells the stories around the subjects in each card while also providing in-depth explanations of the card meanings and advice for each situation.

-You may also want to read: The Fives: Crisis and Transformation
+You may also want to read: 13 Chakra System

 After many years, I finally looked more into the background of the deck: what was DruidCraft, and who are Philip and Stephanie?
 I discovered that the deck was connected to an organization of Druids that offered a living spiritual path modeled after that of the druids of old.
 It is a path of balance, living both in the spiritual world as well as the physical world.
 It encourages enjoyment of the material things in life while also feeding the spiritual needs of the soul, but what resonates for me the most is that it combines the magic of storytelling and music to encourage love, creativity, and learning.
 Druidry is also closely connected to nature and all that is needed to create a sacred space is a little bit of nature with you.
 Druidry celebrates creativity, learning, and love for one another.
 I found a path that balances the material world with the spiritual world and offers an open-armed community of people that share core values.